Yahyakiani/Css_Notes/Psychology/Theories.md

 rules of society or the rights of others
    -  **borderline personality disorder**
-A disorder in which individuals have diffi culty developing a secure sense of who they are.
+A disorder in which individuals have difficulty developing a secure sense of who they are.
    -  **narcissistic personality disorder**
-A personality disturbance characterized by an exaggerated sense of self- importance
+A personality disturbance characterized by an exaggerated sense of self- importance
+   - **Paranoid personality disorder** The thoughts, feelings and experiences associated with paranoia may cause you to:find it hard to confide in people, even your friends and family find it very difficult to trust other people
+   -
 - **Treatment of Disorders**
   - **psychodynamic therapy** Therapy that seeks to bring unresolved past confl icts